MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-F-Submission-Bids-Premiums-Related-Information-Plan-Approval/section-422.258.md

 (i) The projected 2010 benchmark amount is calculated once for the purpose of determining the phase-in period for an area.
 It is equal to one-half of the 2010 applicable amount at paragraph (d)(2) of this section and one-half of the specified amount at paragraph (d)(3) modified to apply to 2010 (as described in (d)(8)(ii) of this section).

-(ii) To assign a phase-in period to an area, the specified amount is modified as if it applies to 2010, and is the product of -
+(ii) To assign a phase-in period to an area, the specified amount is modified as if it applies to 2010, and is the product of—

 (A) The 2010 base payment amount adjusted as required under § 422.306(c) of this part; and